coolguazitech/GuessNumbers/README.md

 ## Algorithms
 #### *Method A*
+On the first turn, we pick "0 1 2 3", for each turn, according to the previous response, we dispose of all the combinations of the digits that can not match up the form of "4 A 0 B" and also the previous guess, repeat this way, then we will inevitably get the right digits.
 #### *Method B*
 It's all similar to _Method A_, only except for first two turns, first turn we pick "0 1 2 3", if the response is of the form "xAyB" and x + y = 4, then we choose one of all permutations among "0 1 2 3" for each in the subsequent guesses, otherwise, it's forced to choose "4 5 6 7" at the second guess.

 ## Results
 #### *Method A*
 ```